 Baum said Morales is unemployed and looking for work.
 On Wednesday, he filed a similar lawsuit in Los Angeles against American Apparel and Charney on behalf of four other women.

-Bayne said she will review the two agreements that American Apparel said require Morales to arbitrate her claims.
+At Friday’s hearing, Bayne said she will review what American Apparel called two agreements under which Morales agreed to arbitrate disputes.